 A psychological attachment is a pervasive, largely subconscious tendency to seek out the negative or do things that cause you to be unhappy.

 When you unwittingly and consistently behave in ways that cause you to be unhappy or unhealthy, it can be said that you are psychologically attached to something negative.
 Attachments are most often experienced passively – even though they are an active process.
+In other words, self-sabotaging is something you do but feels like it is being done to you or that you can’t control it.
+You feel at the mercy of something more powerful than you, even though you might be forced to admit that the self-sabotage originates from within.

-You can be attached to anything, really, but it is helpful to put attachments into categories.
 Three helpful categories are control, deprivation, and rejection.

 Control: You are attached to feeling controlled.